yktoo/yktoo.com/content/blog/posts/0328/index.en.md

 ---

-Both my videos are listed in the sidebar on the right; they are also available on the [event page][route:/video/event,id:45].
+Both my videos are listed in the sidebar on the right; they are also available on the {{< a "/videoevents/vevt0045" "event page" >}}.